Lynk & Co 03: 03+Racing and 03+TCR Cyan

+03+Champion Edition Pro

+The 03+TCR Champion Edition Pro is a special edition model of the 03+ that was introduced in August 2024 for the 2025 model year.
+It comes standard with an exclusive gold exterior known as Dune Gold.
+It is available with two engine choices: a 1.5 litre turbocharged four cylinder producing 181 horsepower and a 2 litre turbocharged four cylinder powertrain producing 254 horsepower.
+Transmission choices as standard consist of the 7 speed dual clutch automatic for the 1.5 and an 8 speed automatic option for the 2 litre unit.
+With five trim levels available, pricing ranges from 127,800 yuan to 218,800 yuan.

+2025 facelift

+A second major facelift was launched in October 2025 marketed as the third generation 03.

+Powertrain

 Motorsport

-The 03 is took part in the 2019 World Touring Car Cup with the car being built by Cyan Racing according to the TCR regulations.
-Thed Björk, Yann Ehrlacher, Yvan Muller and Andy Priaulx are scheduled to compete with the 03 TCR.
+The Lynk & Co 03 took part in the 2019 World Touring Car Cup with the car being built by Cyan Racing according to the TCR regulations.
+The cars were driven by Thed Björk, Yann Ehrlacher, Yvan Muller and Andy Priaulx.

 On 21 November 2020, at the Guia Race of Macau, Ma Qing Hua, driving for Shell Teamwork Lynk & Co Motorsport, finished second in the qualifying race of the 2020 TCR China Touring Car Championship season finale, securing the drivers’ title.